opentaps/open-climate-investing/book/Analyzing-Investments.md

 ### Market Implied Model

-_"Come on pal, tell me something I don't know, it's my birthday.
+_"Come on pal.
+Tell me something I *don't* know.
+It's my birthday.
 Surprise me." - Gordon Gekko_

 Now let's take a closer look at the market implied model.
 First a little bit about how these models came about.